cjdbarlow/Part-One/gas-flow.md

 Irregular fluid movement in radial, axial, and circumferential axes.
     * Laminar flow is more efficient than turbulent flow, as it requires a smaller pressure gradient to generate the same flow
     * For two fluids moving at the same speed, the velocity of individual particles in laminar flow will be both higher and lower
+* Transitional flow
+Mixture of laminar and turbulent flow.
+Flow is typically turbulent in the centre, and laminar at the edges.

 Devices used to measure gas flow include:
 * Variable-orifice Flowmeters